artefactual/atom-docs/admin-manual/maintenance/logging.rst

        param:
          session_name: symfony

-Remember to :ref:`clear the cache <maintenance-clear-cache>`, and clear your browser cache, after saving your changes to the ``factories.yml`` file.
+Remember to :ref:`clear the cache <maintenance-clear-cache>` after saving your changes to the ``factories.yml`` file.
 See also the notes above in Example 1 about clearing and rotating logs.

 ===============
 Web server logs